 Rifling through the racks is an art at TJX stores.
-The TJX Companies operates about a half a dozen retail chains, including the two largest off-price clothing retailers in the US: T.J.
-Maxx and Marshalls.
+The TJX Companies operates more than 3,600 stores worldwide under half a dozen retail brand names, including the two largest off-price clothing retailers in the US: T.J.
+Maxx and Marshalls, which operate 2,160-plus stores nationwide.
 T.J.
-Maxx sells brand-name family apparel, accessories, shoes, domestics, giftware, and jewelry at discount prices at more than 3,200 stores nationwide.
-Marshalls offers a full line of shoes and a broader selection of menswear through more than 940 stores.
-Its HomeGoods chain of 450-plus stores nationwide focuses exclusively on home furnishings.
+Maxx sells brand-name family apparel, accessories, shoes, domestics, giftware, and jewelry at discount prices, while Marshalls offers similar items plus a broader selection of shoes and menswear through more than 1,000 stores.
+Its HomeGoods chain of 520-plus US stores focuses exclusively on home furnishings.
 T.K.
-Maxx is the company's European retail arm with 370-plus stores in the UK, Ireland, Germany, and now Poland.
-The retailer also operates about 345 shops in Canada.
+Maxx is the company's European retail arm with 450-plus stores in the UK, Ireland, Germany, and Poland.

-TJX Companies rings up about 77% of its sales in the US, with stores in 48 states, the District of Columbia, and Puerto Rico.
-The remainder is split between Canada, where the retailer has stores in all 10 provinces, and Europe.
-The UK is the company's largest market in Europe with almost 300 stores, followed by Germany (63 stores), Poland (21), and Ireland (17).
+TJX Companies rang up 77% of its sales in the US during FY2016, with stores in 48 states, the District of Columbia, and Puerto Rico.
+The remainder of sales came from Canada (13% of sales), where the retailer has stores in all 10 provinces, and other countries (mostly in Europe).
+The UK is the company's largest market in Europe with over 300 stores, followed by Germany (93 stores), Poland (30), and Ireland (24).

 Sales and Marketing

 The company's overall opportunistic buying strategy is to acquire merchandise that enables it to offer a desirable and rapidly changing mix of branded, designer, and other quality merchandise in its stores at lower prices.
-Its buying organization includes more than 900 associates in 13 offices in ten countries.
+Its buying organization includes more than 1,000 associates in 15 offices in 11 countries.